danniel1205/tech-notes/system-design/3-storage-and-retrieval/log-structured-storage.md

   Benefits: Data in log segement file is sorted; Compacting and merging is easier (Merge sort)

-- No need to maintain the same number of `in-memory` hash tables as segement files.
+- No need to maintain the same number of `in-memory` hash tables as segment files.
 Only maintain one table with the value of a particular key points to the head of sorted segment file address.
 Two keys in the `in-memory` hash table could represent a range, which makes the range query possible